Azure/AppService/_posts/2022-08-18-Configure-Azure-Firewall-With-ASEv3.md

 ![]({{ site.baseurl }}/media/2022/08/asev3_route_fw.png)

-## Testing the Weather Api
+## Testing the Weather API

-Like mentioned before, the Weather API doesn't communicate to any other Azure resources or the Internet.
-It receives an HTTP request and send fake weather data.
+As mentioned before, the Weather API doesn't communicate to any other Azure resources or the Internet.
+It receives an HTTP request and sends fake weather data.

-Even with the route in place calling the Weather API will work without any problems.
+Even with the route in place, calling the Weather API will work without any problems.

 ![]({{ site.baseurl }}/media/2022/08/weatherapi.png)

-We receive a status code 200 and some fake weather data like expected.
+We receive a status code 200 and some fake weather data as expected.

-## Testing the Fibonacci Api
+## Testing the Fibonacci API

-Let's take a look of the JSON schema of the result returned from the Fibonacci Api.
+Let's take a look of the JSON schema of the result returned from the Fibonacci API.

 ![]({{ site.baseurl }}/media/2022/08/fibonacci_schema_result.png)